Alexix24/geicar/general/how_to_use.md

 **The nodes on the raspberry are now started.
 You can control the car with the XBOX controller**

 ### 4.Connection to the Jetson Nano
 You can access the Jetson Nano card from the Raspberry.
 You have to establish a first ssh connection between the pc and the raspberry (step n°2), then establish the ssh connection between the raspberry and the jetson.

 In another terminal :
 1. Repeat step n°2 to connect to the raspberry again (you can check that you are in a Raspberry Pi terminal with the prompt, which indicates "pi@geicar")
-2. From the raspberryPi terminal (with prompt "pi@geicar"), you can connect to the jetson nano card :
+2. From the raspberryPi terminal (with prompt "pi@geicar"), you can connect to the jetson nano board :
 ```sh
 ssh jetson@192.168.1.10
 ```
 3. Enter the password : "geicar"

 **The prompt is now "jetson@geicar"**

 ### 5.Starting the ROS nodes (in the Jetson Nano board)
 Once you are connected to the Jetson Nano (prompt jetson@geicar) :